abrennec/ofxadvanced/02_day/readme.md

 # Day 2: Interaction and MIDI Control

 The second day of the workshop will be dedicated to interaction and aspects of performance.
 We will connect the previously developed synthesizer to a MIDI controller.
 Moreover, we will aim for developing a user-driven visual synth.
 We will explore a classical "bouncing balls" example as a starting point for further development and check out certain generic STL containers to support the object management.

+## Practice: Code Review

+Before we start working on further features of the synthesizer, we will start with a code review session.
+Review the previously developed prototype and identify one or two aspects of your implementation that you would like to show and review with the group.
+Consider aspects where you felt stuck as well as aspects where you found a good solution.

+## Interaction

 ## MIDI Protocol